 You can spot Bath's Assembly Rooms in ITV's Belgravia, a nineteenth-century historical drama starring Philip Glenister and Tamsin Greig.
 The stunning building features in much of the first episode as a setting for a grand ball in Brussels.

 Visit Lacock, a picturesque Wiltshire village 40 minutes’ drive from Bath, and step back in time – around 200 years, to be precise.
 Its timber-clad cottages provided the backdrop to 2009’s BBC series Cranford, and the National Trust-owned Abbey stood in for Hogwarts in the first and second Harry Potter films, with the 2015 historical drama Wolf Hall also using the Abbey’s exterior in some scenes.

-Sanditon, the ITV drama recently adapted from Austen’s unfinished novel by Andrew Davies, used the National Trust’s Dyrham Park and Iford Manor and Gardens near Bradford-on-Avon as prominent locations, this latter setting also featuring in The Secret Garden, due for release in cinemas in 2020.
+Sanditon, the ITV drama recently adapted from Austen’s unfinished novel by Andrew Davies, used the National Trust’s Dyrham Park and Iford Manor and Gardens near Bradford-on-Avon as prominent locations, this latter setting also featuring in The Secret Garden, released in cinemas in 2020.